plipp/informatica-scala-2016/README.md

 ------------------
 - Minimize dev-Gameboard

-- Rename 'ControlFunction' to 'Bot'
+- Rename 'ControlFunction' to 'Bot' ???
+No - because of all the documentation...

 - Do we need info about
     - markdown --> link